Bharathyuvi/tap-training-demo/README.md

 Detail working of github

-learnt about vcs
+5.learnt about vcs
-types of vcs
+6.types of vcs
-difference between git and github difference between centralized and distributed vsc
+7.difference between git and github
+8.difference between centralized and distributed vsc